bhubie/talks/blazor-render-modes/slides/slides.md

    - As you can see here on the network tab - intial render is Ineractive Auto.
      - On th network tab you can see web socket open.
-     - If I naviate away, web socket is cloced.
+     - If I naviate away, web socket is closed.
 When I come back. render mode is web assembly.
      - On Any refresh of the page, - It still renders In Web Assemblhy.
 -->